forax/java-21-demo/README.md

 # parisjug-2023
-Java 21 : Add some sparkle to your life
+Java 21 : Add sparkle to your life